What Else Do You Need to Know?

 When purchasing property in France, it is crucial to consider several essential factors.
 For example, you should learn about the role of a Notaire and their responsibilities in the buying process.
 Additionally, it is essential to understand the tax implications of owning a French property.
-It is wise to consult a tax professional to comprehend the tax obligations associated with the ownership of property in France.
-You should familiarise yourself with French inheritance laws as they differ from those in other countries and are quite different here.
+It is advisable to consult a tax professional to understand the tax obligations associated with owning property in France.
+You should familiarise yourself with French inheritance laws, as they differ from those in other countries and are different here.

-The seller must provide certain compulsory certificates and reports at his cost.
-These will cover things such as lead, asbestos, termites (depending on area), energy performance and what is known as a SPANC report which will indicate whether the septic tank meets the latest environmental hygiene standards.
-Mortgage providers in France rarely insist on a structural survey.
+The seller must provide certain compulsory certificates and reports at their own expense.
+These will cover things such as lead, asbestos, termites (depending on the area), energy performance (DPE), and a SPANC report, which will indicate whether the septic tank meets the latest environmental hygiene standards.
+French mortgage providers rarely insist on a structural survey.

 Pre-Emption Rights

-The laws on property ownership in France depend on the type of property and the amount of land it comes with.
-If the property has more than one hectare (>2 acres), then you may hear from the SAFER who could potentially step in the purchase process.
+The laws governing property ownership in France vary depending on the type of property and the amount of land it encompasses.
+If the property has more than one hectare (over 2 acres), you may hear from the SAFER, who could potentially step into the purchase process.

 The Role of a Notaire

-In France a Notaire handles most of the conveyancing tasks commonly carried out by a solicitor in the UK.
-These include local searches and the drawing up the compromis de vente and exchange of contracts.
+In France, a Notaire handles most of the conveyancing tasks commonly carried out by a solicitor in the UK.
+These include local searches and the preparation of the compromis de vente, as well as the exchange of contracts.
 He will also collect any taxes due.
-The Notaire acts on behalf of both seller and purchaser but it is the buyer who pays the legal fees.
+The Notaire acts on behalf of both seller and purchaser, but it is the buyer who pays the legal fees.
 Ask your agent if they work with an English-speaking notary.

 French Tax and Law

-Our tax partners can assist with every aspect of buying or living in France, taxation, wealth tax, succession, trust ...
+Our tax partners can assist with every aspect of buying or living in France, taxation, wealth tax, succession, trusts ...

 Fun Travel Tip

-STOCK UP on food, wine, specialties and local produce
+STOCK UP on food, wine, specialities and local products.